AKSW/docs.ontowiki.net/ontowiki/Coding-Standards.md

 ---
 This document provides guidelines for code formatting and documentation to individuals and teams contributing to OntoWiki.

-This page makes heavy use of the [http://framework.zend.com/manual/en/coding-standard.html](Zend+Framework+coding+standards).
+This page makes heavy use of the [Zend+Framework+coding+standards](http://framework.zend.com/manual/en/coding-standard.html).

 The coding standards are checked by the PHP CodeSniffer if you run `make codesniffer` from your OntoWiki root.
-The currently minimal required version of PHP CodeSniffer is specified in the composer.json/composer.lock . -- [PHPCodeSniffer](PHP+CodeSniffer+Guide)
+The currently minimal required version of PHP CodeSniffer is specified in the composer.json/composer.lock . -- [PHP+CodeSniffer+Guide](http://docs.ontowiki.net/ontowiki_PHPCodeSniffer)

 ## Goals